sualeh-farooq/sualeh-farooq/README.md

 <h1 align="center">Hi 👋, I'm Sualeh Farooq</h1>
 <h3 align="center">A Passionate Developer from Pakistan</h3>

-I'm a currently studying Web And Mobile Hybrid Application Development from SMIT 🏛.
+I'm a currently studying Web And Mobile Hybrid Application Development ( MERN STACK ) from SMIT 🏛.
 I'm an enthusiastic learner who is constantly eager to experiment with new technologies and work in various fields 💡 .I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.

 <br/>
 <br/>